-- 5 Certain uses of Section 4(f) land may have a minimal 6 or de minimis impact on the protected resource.
-When 7 this is the case, FHWA can make a de minimis impact 8 determination.
-Properties with a de minimis 9 determination do not require an analysis of avoidance 10 alternatives or a least harm analysis (23 CFR - The de minimis criteria and associated determination are different for historic sites than for parks, recreation areas, and wildlife and waterfowl refuges. - For publicly owned parks, recreation areas, and wildlife and waterfowl refuges, de minimis impacts are defined as those that do not "adversely affect the activities, features and attributes" of the Section 4(f) resource.
+- A direct use takes place when the Section 4(f) land is permanently incorporated into a transportation facility. - 4 5.2.2 DE MINIMIS IMPACTS - 5 Certain uses of Section 4(f) land may have a minimal - 6 or de minimis impact on the protected resource.
+When - 7 this is the case, FHWA can make a de minimis impact - 8 determination.
+Properties with a de minimis - 9 determination do not require an analysis of avoidance - 10 alternatives or a least harm analysis (23 CFR - 11 774.17[4, 5]; FHWA, 2005a). - The de minimis criteria and associated determination are different for historic sites than for parks, recreation areas, and wildlife and waterfowl refuges. - For publicly owned parks, recreation areas, and wildlife and waterfowl refuges, de minimis impacts are defined as those that do not "adversely affect the activities, features and attributes" of the Section 4(f) resource.
 The public must be afforded an opportunity to review and comment on the findings. - For historic sites, de minimis impacts are based on the determination that no historic property is affected by the project or that the project will have no adverse effect on the historic property in accordance with Section 106 of the National Historic Preservation Act.
-FHWA must notify the SHPO of its intent to make a de minimis finding. - 29 FHWA has concluded that the Build Alternative would 30 result in de minimis impacts to historic properties and 31 to a planned park.
-This document serves as FHWA's 32 final de minimis determination.
+FHWA must notify the SHPO of its intent to make a de minimis finding. - FHWA has concluded that the Build Alternative would result in de minimis impacts to historic properties and to a planned park.
+This document serves as FHWA's final de minimis determination.